Gi60s/promise-option/README.md

 - **fnEnclosed** - This required parameter is the function to wrap.

 **Returns** a function that can be called in place of the provided callback.
 This new function can be called using the callback paradigm or the promise paradigm.

+### Callbacks vs Promises

+**TL;DR** - For **high performance** use callbacks, for **complex asynchronous data flow** use promises.

+There are a variety of pros and cons for why you would use a callback over a promise and vice versa, but the biggest factors in my opinion come down to what your highest priority is.
+If your priority is very high performance then stick with callbacks.
+If you have a complex interweave of multiple asynchronous functions that you are trying to manage the flow of data between then use promises to simplify the asynchronous data flow.